badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 %}

-Currently, CORA uses Change Impact by [Julien Delplanque](https://juliendelplanque.be/) to explore the code.
+Currently, SmartTest uses Change Impact by [Julien Delplanque](https://juliendelplanque.be/) to explore the code.
-The implementation of CORA is simple.
+The implementation of SmartTest is simple.
 We simply research the senders of the method you select and the senders of the senders ...
 Each time, it verify that the senders are not filtered by the filter.